Homemade Irish Cream

 What is Irish Cream?

-Irish Cream is a cream-y liqueur mixture made up of whiskey, cream, sugar and other flavorings.
-It can be served on its own or mixed into coffee, making a delicious Irish coffee.
+Irish Cream is a creamy liqueur mixture made up of whiskey, cream, sugar and other flavorings.
+Serve it on its own or mix into coffee, making a delicious Irish coffee.

-I did some research as to ensure a life free of curdling (what a gross word) and it seems it’s all about adding the alcohol slowly and being sure to use heavy cream.
-Alcohol is an acid so making irish cream with, say, whole milk will definitely break the milk, resulting in some serious coagulation.
+Avoid curdling – I did some research as to ensure a life free of curdling and it’s all about adding the alcohol slowly and being sure to use heavy cream.
+Alcohol is an acid so making irish cream with, say, whole milk will definitely break the milk, which could result in some serious coagulation.

 1. Warm the cream.
 Heat the cream with chocolate syrup, coffee granules and salt until the granules dissolve.